the-turing-way/the-turing-way/book/website/communication/presentations/presentations-remote.md

 ### Speaker Rider for Invited Talks

-For researchers who get invited to several events, it is useful to craft a speaker rider, a framework or list of your expectations from an event where you would like deliver an invited talk.
+For researchers who get invited to several events, it is useful to craft a speaker rider, a framework or list of their expectations from an event where they would like deliver an invited talk.
-It allows speakers to evaluate if speaking at an event aligns with their personal goals, however, ot has a specific role in encouraging organisers to make necessary amendments and arrangements to make sure that their event meets your speaker rider, making it attractive for you to consider giving an invited talk.
+It allows speakers to evaluate if speaking at an event aligns with their personal values, however, it has a specific role in encouraging organisers to make necessary amendments and arrangements to make sure that their event meets the speaker rider, making it attractive for experts to consider giving an invited talk.

 In open source space, [Tatiana Mac's Speaker Rider](https://gist.github.com/tatianamac/493ca668ee7f7c07a5b282f6d9132552) is highly cited and reused to make the open source events more inclusive, accessible and beneficial for the historically excluded and marginalised communities.